A-b-h-i-n-a-v-1-9/lsom/README.md

-# LSOM-BOPDEV-RUN
+# LSOM

-LSOM-BOPDEV-RUN is a modern, responsive React app built using Vite, TailwindCSS, and React Router.
+A modern, responsive React app built using Vite, TailwindCSS, and React Router.
 Designed for modular development, fast builds, and a scalable architecture.

 ## Project Structure